drhelius/grpc-demo/README.md

 The `Read` operation uses the `ReadUserReq` message as input and `ReadUserResp` as output. `ReadUserReq` is defined as a simple data structure with a single string that represents the User *id*. `ReadUserResp` is defined with a field called *user* of type `User`.

-The type or *message* `User` is defined as group of three strings, *id*, *name* and *email*.
+The type or *message* `User` is defined as a group of three strings, *id*, *name* and *email*.

 So the Read operation expects a User ID and returns the User data.

-Note that this proto file is *importing* `google/api/annotations.proto`.
-This make it possible to annotate each operation in the service with the `option` keyword to [transcode HTTP to gRPC](https://cloud.google.com/endpoints/docs/grpc/transcoding) an viceversa, so that clients can access your gRPC API by using HTTP/JSON:
+Note that this proto file is *importing* `google/api/annotations.proto` to annotate each operation in the service with `option (google.api.http)`.
+This annotation let you [transcode HTTP to gRPC](https://cloud.google.com/endpoints/docs/grpc/transcoding) and viceversa, so that clients can access your gRPC API by using HTTP/JSON:

 ```proto
 ...